 An impression of the prepared tooth is made to send to the lab for fabrication.
 While the crown is being made a temporary crown will be placed on the tooth, which will help you to eat and chew without pain or further damaging the tooth.
 The type of cement that is used is less firm than traditional dental cement so that the temporary crown can be easily removed when the time comes.

-Our last visit involves remove the temporary crown and cement the new crown into place.
+Our last visit involves removing the temporary crown and cementing the new crown into place.
 Final adjustments are made since a perfect fit is important.
 Even ridges in the top of the crown need to be perfect so that the new crown doesn’t interfere with your bite and how your teeth fit together.
-That is Dr. Park pays attention to every detail when making final adjustments to ensure that your crown will fit perfectly and feel totally natural.
+Dr. Park pays attention to every detail when making final adjustments to ensure that your crown will fit perfectly and feel totally natural.

 Reasons Why You May Need a Dental Crown

 - Encase and protect broken, cracked, or weak teeth